madhumithasekar/javascript-MDN/README.md

 document.querySelector('#curent-' + activePlayer).innerHTML = '<em>' + dice + '</em>';  // can inset HTMl value
 ex : activeplayer = 0 this can be  0 and 1 //  html id = #current- 1, id = #current - 2

+## event
+// first the function returns then the events executes one by one

 ## add eventlistners
 addeventlistners finction has event and eventhandler multiple event and eventhandler can be use for single element.